MarcoO2/number-to-text/README.md

 # Number to Text Translator

-This script translates a given number into its textual representation in English (or other languages) and then reads the result aloud using the `pyttsx3` library.
+This script translates a given number into its textual representation in English (or other languages thanks to `deep_translation` library) and then reads the result aloud using the `pyttsx3` library.

 ## Features